ITC

 India's ITC Hotels slips in trading debut after spin-off

-ITC ITC.NS had in July 2023 decided to spin off its hotel business into a separately listed firm to focus on its core cigarettes and food business.
+** Consumer goods giant ITC ITC.NS spun off its hotel to focus more on its core cigarettes and food business

-ITC ITC.NS had in July 2023 decided to spin off its hotel business into a separately listed firm to focus on its core cigarettes and food business.
+** Consumer goods giant ITC ITC.NS spun off its hotel to focus more on its core cigarettes and food business

 BREAKINGVIEWS-Tobacco giant's value push is running out of puff